The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Norms and regulators

 In this section, we define the norms in terms of which we will eventually measure contractivity and regularity properties of the renormalisation group map, cf.~Theorem~\ref{thm:local_part_of_K_j+1} below.
 Our choice of norms is almost the same as that in \cite[Section~5.1]{MR2917175}, which is closely related to those of \cite{MR2523458,MR1777310}.
 Compared to these references, we simplify the construction somewhat and make the estimates explicit to obtain uniform control in the range of the step distribution.
 Most proofs are given in Appendix~\ref{app:regulator}.

 Henceforth, we assume that $d = 2$, and recall that $\Lambda_N$ denotes the discrete $d$-dimensional torus of side length $L^N$, for integers $N,L \geq 1$.
 Unless explicitly stated otherwise, all results in this section (implicitly) hold for any choice of $N$ and $L$.
-In the sequel, we make frequent use of the notation and setup introduced in Sections~\ref{sec:polymersdef0}-\ref{subsec:limit_m_to_0}.
+In the sequel, we make frequent use of the notation and set-up introduced in Sections~\ref{sec:polymersdef0}-\ref{subsec:limit_m_to_0} and write $\E=\E_{\Gamma_{j+1}}$.